trento-project/docs/guides/manual-installation.md

 ## Scope

-This document covers the steps to manually install trento server.
+This document covers the steps to manually install Trento server.
 The latest available version of SUSE Linux Enterprise Server for SAP Applications is used as the base operating system, which is [SLE 15 SP5](https://www.suse.com/download/sles/) at the time of writing.
-Installing Trento on another Service Pack than SP5, requires the user to change the repository address.
+For installations on Service Packs other than SP5, ensure to update the repository address as indicated in the respective notes provided throughout this guide.

-Suported Service Packs:
+**Suported Service Packs**:

 - SP3
 - SP4